PoCInnovation/Workshops/software/17.gRPC/README.md

 - Below the print of `Starting the client`, create a new client and send a message

 ### :books: **Documentation**:

+- Look at the protobuf generated file :)

 ### :heavy_check_mark: **Validation**:
 - Run the server